brentvervaet/RealDealMeal/README.md

 # RealDealMeal 🍽️

-Discover, explore, and save recipes powered by [TheMealDB](https://www.themealdb.com/) — built with SwiftUI, async/await, and a clean MVVM architecture.
+Discover, explore, and save recipes powered by [TheMealDB](https://www.themealdb.com/).
+Built with SwiftUI, async/await, and a clean MVVM architecture.

 ## Overview